Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Social Innovator • EdTech Architect • Civic Researcher}{\text{}}}$

 As the founder of the **Helpica Initiative for Therapeutic Education**, I lead a Ukrainian-based non-profit movement focused on a single, urgent mission: building digital-first solutions to help war-affected children heal and learn.
-My work combines over 20 years of experience across high-level policy design, applied research, and full-stack software development to bridge the gap between psychological trauma and educational recovery.
+My work combines over 20 years of experience across education, public policy, applied research, and full-stack software development to bridge the gap between psychological trauma and educational recovery.

 ## ${\color{#EB578C}\text{The Unprecedented Challenge: A Dual Crisis in Ukraine}{\text{}}}$